arvigeus/AZ-204/Learning Path/Content Delivery Network.md

 #### Content updating

-In normal operation, an Azure CDN edge node will serve an asset until its TTL expires.
-The edge node reconnects to the origin server when the TTL expires and a client makes a request to the same asset.
-The node will fetch another copy of the asset, resetting the TTL in the process.
+Azure Content Delivery Network edge nodes cache contents until the content's time to live (TTL) expires.
+After the TTL expires, when a client makes a request for the content from the edge node, the edge node will retrieve a new updated copy of the content to serve to the client.
+Then the refreshed content in cache of the edge node.

-To ensure that users always receive the latest version of an asset, consider including a version string in the asset URL.
-This approach causes the CDN to retrieve the new asset immediately.

-Alternatively, you can purge cached content from the edge nodes, which refreshes the content on the next client request.
-You might purge cached content when publishing a new version of a web app or to replace any out-of-date assets.
+The best practice to make sure your users always obtain the latest copy of your assets is to version your assets for each update and publish them as new URLs.
+Content delivery network will immediately retrieve the new assets for the next client requests.
+Sometimes you might wish to purge cached content from all edge nodes and force them all to retrieve new updated assets.
+The reason might be due to updates to your web application, or to quickly update assets that contain incorrect information.

 You can purge content in several ways.